superstackhq/docs.controllable.in/docs/getting-started/index.md

 ---

 # Getting Started
-This section covers how to sign up for SuperStack account, create a Controllable license key and setting up a self hosted Controllable Server.
+This section covers
+- How to sign up for a new SuperStack account.
+- How to create a new Controllable Server License Key.
+- How to setup up a self hosted Controllable Server.